jcabraham/abacus-demo/README.md

 * (If AWS) Consider deploying to an autoscaling group, modifying to run in Elastic Beanstalk, or (best) re-write this as AWS Lambda functions.

+## TODO ##

+* Should return an error message in the event of non-integers used as person ids in the GET and DELETE queries.